Trusted WordPress tutorials, when you need them most.

 This will cause two things to happen.
 First, it will send you, the site admin, an email with all the information from the form.

-Second, it will store the contact form data in your WordPress database that you can view by going to WPForms » Entries in the WordPress dashboard.
+Second, it will store the contact form data in your WordPress database that you can view by going to WPForms » Entries in the WordPress admin area.

 The WPForms Entries Overview page, showing a graph and a table with the form name and number of entries